LAVA-LAB/slurf/README.md

 The figures and tables in the experimental section of [1] can be reproduced by running one the shell scripts in the `experiments` folder:

-- `run_experiments.sh` runs the full experiments as presented in [1].
+- `cd experiments; bash run_experiments.sh` runs the full experiments as presented in [1].
 Expected run time: XXX.
-- `run_exeriments_partial.sh` runs a partial set of experiments.
+- `cd experiments; bash run_exeriments_partial.sh` runs a partial set of experiments.
 Expected run time: XXX.

 Note: before running the experiments, we recommend to remove any files/folders in the `output/` folder (except the `.keep` file).
 With the expected run times in mind, we recommend running the partial set.
 The partial set of experiments uses reduced numbers of solution vectors and less repetitions for each experiment.